GETTING THE RIGHT INSURANCE

 - The correct altitude (You must be covered up to the highest point on the trip for air rescue)

 - Lost baggage (if your bag is lost, your trip is in jeopardy so you must be able to make last minute purchases)

 TRUE TRAVELLER INSURANCE

-For the extreme trekker / climber, you’ll need the Extreme Adventure Pack, as that covers you for trekking over 4,600 metres (Mont Blanc).
+For the extreme trekker / climber, you’ll need the Ultimate Adventure Pack, as that covers you for trekking over 4,600 metres (Mont Blanc).
 There is no restriction on altitude whatsoever, so if you’re going to Everest Base Camp in Nepal (5364 metres), Island Peak (6,189 metres) or even Mera Peak, high up in the Himalayas (6,476 metres), don’t worry, you’re covered when you take out the Extreme Adventure Pack.

 They define mountaineering as climbing mountains involving ice climbing, rock climbing and mixed climbing where you carry all your belongings with you at all times.
 It normally requires the use of ropes, picks or specialist climbing equipment.
 Note they do not cover free mountaineering, climbing in remote or inaccessible regions, exploratory expeditions or new routes.
 If you are taking part in one of our ski mountaineering trips you will need to make sure you add Winter Sports Cover.